jonaslsaa/icsearch/SPEC.md

-Below is a **comprehensive specification** that you can hand off to a team of senior C engineers.
-It details a robust, scalable design for **(1) an Interaction Combinators (IC) runtime** and **(2) a Universal Search engine** that enumerates IC programs.
-The spec is written around C11 best practices, focuses on **bounded memory usage**, and includes testability guidelines.
-The factoring task is the first practical use case, but the design remains general-purpose.

----

 # 1. Overview

 This project delivers a **universal search** system built on **Interaction Combinators (IC)**.
 It has two core modules: